-8.1 Data harmonization and collaborative research in Latin America: 10/66 DRG, RedDLat, LatAm-FINGERS and DIAN LatAm initiatives
+8.1 | Data harmonization and collaborative research in Latin America: 10/66 DRG, RedDLat, LatAm-FINGERS, and DIAN LatAm initiatives

-In 2000, the 10/66 DRG was established with the aim of readdressing the worldwide imbalance in epidemiological research on dementia in LMICs.
+In 2000, the 10/66 DRG was established with the aim of addressing the worldwide imbalance in epidemiological research on dementia in LMICs.
 The name "10/66" symbolizes the situation at that time, where more than two-thirds (66%) of the population with dementia were living in LMICs, while only 10% of the epidemiologic research originated from these regions.
 The 10/66 DRG program utilizes population studies, with standardized protocols and training across all centers.
-It is primarily focused on the evaluation of the elderly's mental health, with an emphasis on dementia.
-The 10/66 DRG protocols have conducted three waves: baseline evaluation or prevalence phase (2003-2009), 1st follow-up approximately three to five years after, and a 2nd follow-up approximately ten years later, and ongoing to present.
-This initiative has produced more than 200 papers, with more than half involving data from Latin America.
+It is primarily focused on the evaluation of mental health among the elderly population, with an emphasis on dementia.
+The 10/66 DRG protocols have come in three waves: baseline evaluation or prevalence phase (2003 to 2009), first follow-up approximately 3 to 5 years later, and a second follow-up approximately 10 years later, and ongoing to present.
+This initiative has produced more than 200 papers, with more than half involving data from LatAm.

-ReDLat [117] is a 5-year project aimed at expanding dementia research in Latin America and the Caribbean by utilizing socioeconomic, genomic, neuroimaging, and behavioral measures in diverse populations.
-This project creates an unprecedented opportunity to foster multidisciplinary research to promote harmonizing global strategies to treat and prevent dementia in underserved populations.
-Since its establishment, harmonized and cross-regional approaches across 13 sites from 7 countries in the American continent have led to several achievements.
+ReDLat121 is a 5-year project aimed at expanding dementia research in LatAm and the Caribbean region by utilizing socioeconomic, genomic, neuroimaging, and behavioral measures in diverse populations.
+This project has created an unprecedented opportunity to foster multidisciplinary research to promote harmonizing global strategies to treat and prevent dementia in underserved populations.
+Since its establishment, harmonized and cross-regional approaches across 13 sites from seven countries on the American continent have led to several achievements.
 Notably, ReDLat has produced over 150 publications in the top scientific journals and provided 12 seed grants fostering 22 projects through the BrainLat Institute.
-Examples of ongoing ReDLat research projects are the genomic data showing the level of genetic admixture in Latin America [119], machine learning approaches that were able to minimize sources of heterogeneity in cognitive assessment tools [112], development of fully automated approaches for analyzing whole-brain neuroimaging data [59], assessing the impact of social determinants of health on dementia [120], developing novel theoretical models to understand the biological underpinning of dementia [121,122], and development of educational resources for brain health and dementia in the region.
+Examples of ongoing ReD-Lat research projects are the genomic data showing the level of genetic admixture in LatAm, 123 machine learning approaches capable of minimizing sources of heterogeneity in cognitive assessment tools, 116 development of fully automated approaches to analyzing whole-brain neuroimaging data,59 assessing the impact of social determinants of health on dementia, 124 developing novel theoretical models to understand the biological underpinning of dementia, 125,126 and development of educational resources for brain health and dementia in the region.